Discover

 AI summary

-This cinematic minimalist home at 400 Pound Road, Christchurch, is for sale.
-Commissioned by Susie and Daryll Park and designed by architect David Ponting, its unique design was inspired by the Barcelona Pavilion and the 1974 Commonwealth Games.
+A unique minimalist home at 400 Pound Road in Christchurch, commissioned by Susie and Daryll Park, is on the market.
+Designed by architect David Ponting, its cinematic style draws inspiration from the Barcelona Pavilion and the 1974 Commonwealth Games.

 Who lives here?